shellyln/mdne/README.md

 <img src="https://raw.githubusercontent.com/shellyln/mdne/master/docs/images/scr-01.png" title="screenshot" style="width: 400px">

+## Note
+As of 2019-06-22, PDF preview and output functions are broken in the latest versions of Google Chrome, Carlo, Puppeteer and mdne.
+The same issue is occured for revisions that have worked correctly in the past (<= @0.1.33).

 ## Features
 * Live preview of Markdown, HTML, [LSX](https://github.com/shellyln/liyad#what-is-lsx) formats.
 * Export Markdown, HTML, LSX into PDF or HTML.